telerik/maui-docs/controls/dataform/overview.md

 * [Different layouts]({%slug dataform-layouts%})&mdash;Arrange the editors and the groups using different layouts like stack, grid and more.

-* [Commands support]({%slug dataform-commands%})for validation and commit data and canceling the commit operation.
+* [Commands support]({%slug dataform-commands%}) for validation and commit data and canceling the commit operation.

-* Flexible Styling API for customizing the look of the DataForm, its Editors, Groups and Headers.
+* [Flexible Styling API]({%slug dataform-styling%}) for customizing the look of the DataForm, its Editors, Groups and Headers.
 In addiiton you can customize the error and validation messages.

 ## Next Steps